mikejonestechno/bitburner-scripts/docs/_terminology.md

 probe: ??

+Traceroute: A tool that uses ICMP messages to trace the route that packets take to reach a specific host.
+It can be used to discover information about the network topology and the location of servers.

+Nmap: A tool that can be used to discover information about the operating system, open ports, and services running on network servers.
+It can also be used to perform vulnerability scanning and other security-related tasks.

+SNMP (Simple Network Management Protocol): A protocol that allows network devices to be managed and monitored remotely.
+It can be used to discover information about the configuration, status, and performance of network servers.

 distributed network: a network in which multiple computers work together to perform tasks or share resources.

 decentralized network: a network with no central server or authority such as _peer-to-peer_ networks.